Nicole Gee: In popular culture

 Gee is the subject of a 2022 painting by Alicia Christy, which was featured by the Veterans History Project of the Library of Congress.

 ABC 10 News produced a tribute documentary about Gee's life and impact.

-Gee figures importantly in the 2025 French film 13 Days, 13 Nights.
+Gee is portrayed by Athena Strates in 2025's French film 13 Days, 13 Nights, which follows the U.S. forces withdraw from Afghanistan from the French Commandant Mohamed Bida point-of-view.